 In California, CMS issued formal approval of the 2017-19 Hospital Fee Program in December, 2017 retroactive to January 1, 2017 through June 30, 2019.
 This approval included the Medicaid inpatient and outpatient fee-for-service supplemental payments and the overall provider tax structure but did not yet include the approval of the managed care payment component.
 Upon approval by CMS, the managed care payment component will consist of two categories of payments, "pass-through" payments and "directed" payments.
 The pass-through payments will be similar in nature to the prior Hospital Fee Program payment method whereas the directed payment method will be based on actual concurrent hospital Medicaid managed care in-network patient volume.
-The timing of CMS approval of the managed care payment component is uncertain.
-We are unable to estimate the impact of the managed care component of the Hospital Fee program but it could result in a material favorable impact on our operating results in 2018 and 2019.
+In March, 2018, CMS approved the "directed" payment component methodology for the period of July 1, 2017 through June 30, 2018.
+The timing of CMS approval of the "pass through" component and the remaining "directed" payment periods is uncertain.
+We are unable to estimate the impact of the managed care component of the Hospital Fee program but it could result in a favorable impact on our operating results in 2018 and 2019.
 The 2017 impact of the California supplemental payment program is included in the above State Medicaid Supplemental Payment Program table.